 Portable MacBook Speakers For Travel And PresentationsUSB powered portable speakers for MacBooks are an ideal option for highly mobile Apple laptop users.
 Getting both power AND pure digital stereo audio over a single USB cable, no batteries or recharging is needed.
 Smart designs with quality speaker drivers - USB MacBook speaker systems can provide far greater volume than a MacBook's built-in speakers and deliver enhanced frequency response.
 Portable USB speakers for MacBook are compact enough to pack into your Mac laptop carry case.
 USB ports provide only 5 volts and 500 milliamps of juice - limiting USB speakers to around 1.5 to 3 watts of output.
 USB laptop speakers with sensitive and well engineered speaker drivers can make the most of the limited power of a MacBook's USB port to deliver well balanced room-filling, 360 degree sound.

 Apple AirPlay Wireless Speaker OptionsFor audiophile quality Hi-Fi stereo music listening at home, an AirPort Expresss base station with AirTunes, or Apple AirPlay compatible speaker system is the preferred choice.
-With a much greater range of distance than Bluetooth, and a higher-fidelity uncompressed audio stream, this is a great whole-house option.
-Connected to your home stereo receiver - or to a set of powered speakers - iTunes music listening is easy.
-However for AirPlay / AirTunes to work with a full range of Mac audio applications, we recommend RougeAmoeba's great $25 shareware utility AirFoil - which lets you send ANY Mac audio to your Airport Express.
+With a much greater range of distance than Bluetooth, and a higher-fidelity uncompressed audio stream, this is a great whole-house option that's technically superior to Bluetooth.
+AirPlay is somewhat new, so there's a more limited selection of wireless AirPlay compatible computer speakers available.